Corporate Governance

 Requirements for Members of the Board and Audit & Supervisory Board Members and Our Approach to Diversity

-The composition of the members of the Board and the Audit & Supervisory Board is decided with due consideration paid to the balance of diversity (including nationality and gender), experience, capabilities, and specialization to ensure precise and prompt decision-making.
+The members of the Board and the Audit & Supervisory Board is decided with due consideration paid to the balance of diversity (including nationality and gender), experience, capabilities, and specialization to ensure precise and prompt decision-making.

 Experience and Specializations of Members of the Board and Audit & Supervisory Board Members (Skill Matrix)

-The skills (experience and specializations) required of members of the Board of Directors are decided while considering whether such skills are helpful in attaining objectives, such as medium- to long-term business strategies, policies, and targets.
-More specifically, DENSO has set out 11 types of experience and specializations to ensure that the Company has the experience and specializations required to realize its Long-term Policy for 2030 and to underpin stable corporate management.
+The skills (experience and specializations) required by members of the Board of Directors are decided while considering whether such skills are helpful in attaining objectives, such as medium- to long-term business strategies, policies, and targets.
+More specifically, DENSO has set out 9 types from three perspectives: “the skills necessary to create the social value our company aspires to achieve”,” the skills required for effective oversight of management” and ”the core skills that underpin our competitiveness”.
 The experience and specializations of the Board of Directors as a whole are disclosed in the form of a skill matrix.
 We intend to revise these requirements to reflect future changes in business strategy and the business environment.

 Experience and Specializations (Skill Matrix) of Members of the Board and Audit & Supervisory Board Members